MicrosoftDocs/patterns-practices/patterns-practices/guide/5-implementing-the-mvvm-pattern-using-the-prism-library-5.0-for-wpf.md

 Collection view classes work by wrapping an underlying collection of items so that they can provide automatic selection tracking and sorting, filtering, and paging for them.
 An instance of these classes can be created programmatically or declaratively in XAML using the **CollectionViewSource** class.

+> > [!NOTE]
-> **Note:** In WPF, a default collection view will actually be automatically created whenever a control is bound to a collection.
+> In WPF, a default collection view will actually be automatically created whenever a control is bound to a collection.

 Collection view classes can be used by the view model to keep track of important state information for the underlying collection, while maintaining a clean separation of concerns between the UI in the view and the underlying data in the model.
 In effect, **CollectionViews** are view models that are designed specifically to support collections.